Update on Meath County Council Services

 Re-opening of Public Counters

-Meath County Council has re-opened its buildings to the public from Monday, June 29th, as follows:
+Meath County Council re-opened its buildings to the public from Monday, June 29th, as follows:

-The hours of business will be expanded in the week beginning Monday, July 6th as follows:
+The hours of business expanded in the week beginning Monday, July 6th as follows:

 Please Note: Meath County Council has put in place a number of measures to ensure physical distancing and compliance with public health guidance.
 This includes limiting the number of people accessing our buildings at any one time.
 We thank members of the public in advance for their cooperation with Council staff in implementing these arrangements.